mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 masterKey
 ^^^^^^^^^
 The masterKey identifies a KMS-specific key used to encrypt the new data key.
-If the kmsProvider is "aws" it is required and must have the following fields:
+If the kmsProvider is "aws" it is required and has the following fields:

 .. code:: typescript

    {
-      region: String,
+      region: String, // Required.
-      key: String // The Amazon Resource Name (ARN) to the AWS customer master key (CMK).
+      key: String // Required.
+The Amazon Resource Name (ARN) to the AWS customer master key (CMK).
+      endpoint: String // Optional.
+An alternate host to send KMS requests to.
+May include port number.
    }

 Drivers MUST document the expected value of masterKey for "aws" and that